-- 334. Also, male prisoners whose kidney function is so impaired they must have dialysis are housed at St. Clair.
-PLAINTIFF HARTLEY is a dialysis patient.
-This appears to be the reason he is at St. Clair, the primary facility for providing dialysis.
-However, St. Clair is not equipped to treat individuals with mental illness as acute as PLAINTIFF HARTLEY's.
-There is neither a psychiatrist nor a psychologist on staff at St. Clair.
-Because PLAINTIFF HARTLEY needs dialysis, he is being denied adequate mental health care. - 335.
-PLAINTIFFS TURNER and PEARSON are both deaf.
+351. PLAINTIFFS TURNER and PEARSON are both deaf.
 They are both housed at Limestone.
 They have both been determined to have security classifications of 2.
-Ordinarily, Limestone is for prisoners with higher security classifications than 2. - 336.
-Some facilities, including at least Staton and Bibb, house persons with disabilities in infirmaries, regardless of whether they have medical needs requiring placement in the infirmary.
+Ordinarily, Limestone is for prisoners with higher security classifications than 2.

+352. Some facilities, including at least Staton and Bibb, house persons with disabilities in infirmaries, regardless of whether they have medical needs requiring placement in the infirmary.
 Being confined to the infirmary deprives prisoners of benefits, programs and services.
 For example, at Staton, one of the prisons where mobility-impaired prisoners are housed in the infirmary, the yard for the infirmary is extremely small and lacks the recreation equipment found in the ordinary yard.
 Prisoners housed in infirmaries also have no access to programming.
 PLAINTIFF MITCHELL was housed in the infirmary at Bibb for 18 months.
 Correctional staff told him he was housed there because he has limited use of his hands.
 While in the Bibb infirmary, he was able to leave the infirmary only to go to visitation.

-C. ADOC Does Not Provide Necessary Assistive Devices And Services.
+C. DEFENDANT ADOC Does Not Provide Necessary Assistive Devices and Services.

-337. PLAINTIFF GILBERT's legs are two different lengths.
-In April 2013, he requested an orthopedic shoe.
+353. PLAINTIFF GILBERT's legs are two different lengths.
+He informed a nurse that he required an orthopedic shoe during the intake process and several times thereafter during the fall of 2012.
+In and after March 2013, he submitted written requests for an orthopedic shoe.
 He had used such shoes before coming to the prison and they significantly increased his functionality and reduced his pain.
-He received the shoes after a fourmonth delay.
+He received the shoes after a four-month delay.
 However, the shoe that was ordered was too small and rubbed the skin off his foot, a particularly dangerous problem for PLAINTIFF GILBERT, as he is diabetic and small wounds on a foot can easily become infected and lead to amputations.
 He has repeatedly requested an orthopedic shoe that fits properly, but has been denied.
 He has had to cut out the top of the toe of the shoe to avoid getting sores on his foot.